Osinachi-Uro/Learn-With-Osinachi/README.md

 Each exercise folder is serially numbered, starting from Exercise 1 to n.
 Below is a list of each exercise folder and its content, named based on the title of the topic learned.

-## List and Topic of each Exercise Folder
+## Content of each Learning Exercise Folder

 ### Exercise 1: Setting Up the Linux Operating System on your Windows machine
 ### Exercise 2: 10 Linux commands and their use cases